carlosjvargase/videoandfont/README.md

 ES.
 Video que se combina con la fuente de letra usada, el video esta en reproducción automática, en mute con un bucle y se puede observar atreves de la frase escrita.
+Usando HTML y CSS.

 EN.
 Video that is combined with the font used, the video is in autoplay, in mute with a loop and can be seen through the written phrase.
+Using only HTML and CSS.